 Will I have to pay taxes for selling the home during a divorce?

 If you sell your home during a divorce, you may have to pay taxes on the sale.
 This is because the sale of a home is considered a capital gain, and capital gains are taxable.
 However, there are some exceptions that may apply.
 For example, if you sell your home for less than its fair market value, you may not have to pay taxes on the sale.

 Additionally, ask your Tax Professional if selling your primary residence while you are still married might qualify you for the primary residence capital gain exclusion.

 Can a Rental Property be Sold During Divorce in Washington?

 If the house is a rental property, it can still be sold during a divorce in WA.
 However, the couple would need to agree on who would receive the proceeds from the sale.
 If they cannot agree, the court may order the sale of the property and divide the proceeds between the parties.

 Need a No Obligation Offer on the House?

 The divorce process can be affected by selling in a number of ways.
 For example, if one spouse is trying to sell the family home in order to buy a new home for themselves, this can cause delays and frustration.
 Additionally, if there are joint assets that need to be sold in order to be divided between the two spouses, this can also cause delays and frustration.
 Finally, if one spouse is trying to sell half of the business in order to start a new business, this can also cause delays and frustration.

-Who can help me sell my house during a divorce in Washington?
+Who can help me sell my house during a divorce in WA?

 If you are going through a divorce and need to sell your house, there are a few options for who can help you.
 Your local real estate agent will be able to list and market your home, but if you want to avoid paying commissions to agents, working with a local real estate investment team like Sound Home Buyer may be the right choice.
 If you have any questions about the process, we are more than happy to speak to you.